eggnot/eggnot.github.io/garage/readme.md

-# Grischenko's garage (2016-2019)
+# Grischenko's Garage (2016-2019)

-Grischenko's garage are monthly exhibitions, and it’s a project of self-organisation.
+"Grischenko's Garage" was are monthly exhibitions, a project of self-organisation.

-Started as a way to show my own works and to have something happen regularly, later it became quite large.
-And it seems it was an important event for the local art scene.
+>Started as a way to show my own works and to have something happen regularly, later it became quite large.
+People consider it as an important event for the local art scene back then.

 Rules for Garage Exhibition is very simple:
 - Exhibition lasts for an evening.
 - There is no curator or any sort of selection.
 Participants install their works together, starting a few hours before opening.
 - Anybody can participate or show anything.
 Work should be done or finished in a last month and it should be something one wants to show.

 Last garage exhibition in Novosibirsk was on the 15th of October 2019.
-But following those ideas and principles, Garage Exhibitions are now happening in Ryazan.
+But following those ideas and principles, Garage Exhibitions was happening in Ryazan(run by Grigory Gryaznov) and with modifications, in other places.

 Press and archive: